Multispectral Palmprint Recognition Using a Hybrid Feature: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} great progress in the use of many applications in different areas, such as public security needs automatic personal identification.
-The traditional tools for obtaining personal ID are password and ID cards, which are widely used today.
-However, besides common problems with memorizing passwords and keeping an ID card, they are exposed to being disclosed or stolen, threatening the security.
-Today, the area of personal identification is exploiting computer-aided systems as a safer and more robust method and biometrics is one of the most reliable features that can be used in computer-aided personal recognition.
-Inconvenience with using the traditional methods caused a rapid increase in the application of biometrics.
-The commonplace biometric features are fingerprints \cite{1}, facial features \cite{2}, iris patterns \cite{3},\cite{4}, speech patterns \cite{5}, hand geometry \cite{6},\cite{7}, and palmprints \cite{8}.
-Palmprints provide a number of privileges over other biometric features, making them an appropriate choice for identification applications: \\ \begin{enumerate} \item First, they are more economical as palmprint images can be easily obtained using inexpensive CCD cameras.
+Personal identification has always been a crucial issue in critical tasks and personal devices.
+Conventional methods to this end include passwords and ID cards.
+However, besides common problems with memorizing passwords and maintaining an ID card, they are exposed to being disclosed or stolen, threatening the security.
+Today the area of personal identification is exploiting computer-aided systems as a safer and more robust method, and biometrics are among the most reliable features that can be used in computer-aided personal recognition.
+Inconveniences associated with the older methods caused a rapid peak in the popularity of biometric-based applications.
+The most widely-used biometrics include fingerprints \cite{fing}, facial features \cite{face}, iris patterns \cite{iris} and palmprints \cite{palm}.
+Palmprints provide a number of privileges over other biometric features, making them an appropriate choice for identification applications.
+First, they are more economical, as palmprint images can be easily obtained using inexpensive CCD cameras.
+Second, they are robust as hand features do not change significantly over time.
+Finally, palmprint-based systems work well in extreme weather and illumination conditions, since palmprints contain much richer set of features than many other biometrics.